Pig Finance Trading 1.4% Higher This Week (PIG)

-Pig Finance (PIG) traded 1.8% higher against the dollar during the 24-hour period ending at 13:00 PM Eastern on October 3rd.
-One Pig Finance coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Pig Finance has a total market cap of $7.26 million and $191,982.00 worth of Pig Finance was traded on exchanges in the last day.
-Over the last seven days, Pig Finance has traded 1.4% higher against the dollar.
+Pig Finance (PIG) traded up 1.8% against the US dollar during the one day period ending at 11:00 AM ET on October 5th.
+One Pig Finance coin can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Over the last seven days, Pig Finance has traded up 1.4% against the US dollar.
+Pig Finance has a market capitalization of $7.42 million and $191,982.00 worth of Pig Finance was traded on exchanges in the last 24 hours.

 - Baby Doge Coin (BabyDoge) traded 1.5% higher against the dollar and now trades at $0.0000 or 0.00000000 BTC.